 Other features include a $0 annual fee and an initial bonus of 20,000 miles after spending $500 in the first 3 months.
 The bonus miles are worth $200 when you redeem them for travel.

-There is no Capital One Savor foreign transaction fee.
-All Capital One credit cards have $0 foreign transaction fees.
-That means you can use the Savor Card anywhere in the world that accepts Mastercard without paying a surcharge.
+The Capital One Savor foreign transaction fee is $0.
+All Capital One credit cards benefit from $0 foreign transaction fees.
+That means you can use the Capital One Savor anywhere in the world that accepts Mastercard without paying a surcharge.
 Most credit cards with a foreign transaction fee charge about 3% of any purchase processed internationally.… read full answer

-Just because Capital One Savor’s foreign transaction fee is $0 does not mean it’s completely free to use.
-The card has a $95 annual fee beginning the second year your account is open.
-The Capital One SavorOne Credit Card, on the other hand, has no annual fee and no foreign transaction fee.
+Just because Capital One Savor's foreign transaction fee is $0 does not mean it's completely free to use.
+The card features a $95 annual fee.
+The Capital One SavorOne Cash Rewards Credit Card, on the other hand, has a $0 annual fee, while also benefiting from a $0 foreign transaction fee.